HackRVA/hack-rfid/README.md

 If you are interested in contributing, I can bring some spare mcus and readers to hackrva.

+The main problem this is trying to solve is that there's no verification step between the server and the current rfid reader.

 ## high level
 ### evaluate access
 When someone scans their rfid fob, the mcu will compare it to the ACL (access control list) that it currently has stored.